ceremcem/signal/README.md

 branch = new SignalBranch {timeout?}

 for myArray
-    signal = branch.add!  # adds a new signal branch
+    signal = branch.add!  # adds a new signal to the branch
     # do something async here
     signal.go!